Gets or sets the height of rows that contain this cell range.

 Set Height for Individual Rows

 AutoFit Row Height

-Use the SpreadsheetCellOptions.AutoFitMergedCellRowHeight property to enable the AutoFit functionality for rows that have cells merged across and containing wrapped text.
+Use the SpreadsheetCellOptions.AutoFitMergedCellRowHeight property to enable the AutoFit functionality for rows that have cells merged across.

 Match the Height of Two Rows